 - 400.18 A member may disclose to the appropriate authorities information concerning his client where the member's own interests require disclosure of that information.
 Under such circumstances there is no contractual bar to disclosure of information concerning a client.
-Examples of circumstances where a member is free to disclose include the following: - (a) where it might enable the member to defend himself against a criminal charge or to clear himself of suspicion; or - (b) to resist an action for negligence brought against him by his client or some third person; or - (c) to enable the member to defend himself in the disciplinary process instituted against him by the Accounting and Financial Reporting Council ("AFRC") in accordance with the Accounting and Financial Reporting Council Ordinance; or - (d) to enable the member to sue for his fees.
+Examples of circumstances where a member is free to disclose include the following: - (a) where it might enable the member to defend himself against a criminal charge or to clear himself of suspicion; or - (b) to resist an action for negligence brought against him by his client or some third person; or - (c) to enable the member to defend himself against disciplinary proceedings or criticism of him which is the subject of enquiry under the disciplinary rules of the Hong Kong Institute of Certified Public Accountants (the "Institute"); or - (d) to enable the member to sue for his fees.